 December has arrived, and that means only one thing: Christmas time is here!
-Now if you’re a bit like us, you won’t care much for the birth of baby Jesus and even silly presents you don’t even need, for Christmas’ main attraction is food, and there’s no present like a gloriously filled Christmas table.
+Now if you’re a bit like us, you won’t care much for silly presents you don’t even need, for Christmas’ main attraction is food, and there’s no present like a gloriously filled Christmas table.
 With this in mind, Kafkadesk’s very own Chef Paulina Kotkowska has prepared a series of Polish Christmas recipes to countdown to C-Day!
 What’s on the menu today?
 Her Makowiec, the famous Christmas Eve poppy seed roll…

 Poppy seeds are often used in Eastern and Central Europe pastries, especially in Austria, Hungary, Germany and Poland.
 There are usually milled and used as a paste.

 In Poland, there is no Christmas Eve without at least a roll of a good Makowiec on the dinner table.
 But it is not only saved for these special occasions.
 Bakeries and restaurants often offer it during the year.
 It’s perfect with a cup of hot tea or a coffee!

 Baking your own makowiec can be a bit challenging the first time but it definitively worth it!
 You will be so proud when you will cut it and see its nice black and white colour.